Master of ships

 The master of ships is the king on the Iron Throne's advisor charged with commanding the royal fleet and is a member of the small council in King's Landing.
 Duties of the master of ships include arranging for the building and maintenance of warships, obtaining crews for the warships, and commanding naval operations.

+Lord Corlys Velaryon would serve as master of ships near the end of the reign of King Jaehaerys, the royal fleet tripling in size under his administration.
+However, Lord Corlys angerly resigned from the office in 92 AC when his wife Princess Rhaenys was passed over as heir to the Iron Throne.
 Ser Tyland Lannister served King Viserys I Targaryen as master of ships, but he became master of coin after the king's death.
-During the Dance of the Dragons, Ser Otto Hightower, the Hand of the King to Aegon II Targaryen, offered the admiralty to Dalton Greyjoy, the Lord Reaper of Pyke.
+During the Dance of the Dragons, Ser Otto Hightower, the Hand of the King to Aegon II Targaryen, offered the admiralty to Lord Dalton Greyjoy.
 The Red Kraken declined Otto's offer, however, and Dalton instead attacked the westerlands on behalf of Aegon II's rival, Rhaenyra Targaryen.
+Corlys returned to the office when he bent the knee to Aegon II.

 A Game of Thrones

 Lord Jon Arryn, the Hand of the King, dies in King's Landing.
-Stannis Baratheon, the master of ships for his brother, King Robert I Baratheon, leaves King's Landing for Dragonstone when Robert decides to name Lord Eddard Stark the new Hand.
+Lord Stannis Baratheon, the master of ships for his brother, King Robert I Baratheon, leaves the capital for his seat of Dragonstone when Robert decides to name Lord Eddard Stark the new Hand.

 A Clash of Kings